giga-sec/gigaSec-Tech-Notes/3. Notes/How are cracked versions of software created and why are developers not able to prevent it.md

 ---
 Cracked versions of software are created with the use of [[debugger]].

-debuggers can be used for reverse-engineering, to see what's inside the software, learning its logic.
-This is where cracking softwares happens.

-For the sake of this example,
 **Assume software being "cracked" was compiled into a native code**, and is not a .NET or a JavaScript based application.
 (Otherwise it will be somewhat trivial to view its source code.)
 (**Native Code means that the code executes directly by the CPU, GPU, or other hardware.)

-Assume
+Assume goal of the cracker
-- goal is to bypass registration logic in software
+- bypass registration logic in software
 - so no longer have to pay for it.

 Assume
 - Written in C++
-- Assume this the code logic for checking software registration
+- Assume the code logic for checking software registration
 ![](https://qph.fs.quoracdn.net/main-qimg-aa9899f92cb2438b4bc310c3095afaec)

 "`RegistrationName`" and "`RegistrationCode`" are special strings of text that a legitimate software user will receive after paying for the license.